-For example, if you have 4 gallons of mayo - and you plan to use 1 gallon a week - you have 4 weeks of usage.
+For example, if you have four gallons of mayo and you plan to use one gallon a week, you have four weeks of usage.

 The difference between your product cost and the usage amount cost.
-For example, let's say your inventory is down $100 worth of chicken at the end of the day, but your POS says you only sold $95 worth of chicken.
-This makes your variance -$5, meaning $5 worth of chicken is unaccounted for.
+Let's say your inventory is down $100 worth of chicken at the end of the day, but your POS says you only sold $95 worth of chicken.
+This makes your food cost variance -$5, meaning $5 worth of chicken is unaccounted for.

 Quick Tips for Managing Your Restaurant Food Inventory

-1) Train Your Staff on Inventory
+1) Train Your Staff on How to do Inventory

 Inventory management cannot fall entirely on one person – especially in enterprise restaurants or businesses with multiple locations.
 Managers and shift leaders should be delivering detailed inventory reports whenever they clock out and alerting the team of any major outage or issues.

-This responsibility also falls on your line cooks and back-of-house staff, who should be making notes of spillage, errors, and rotten food whenever they come across it.
+This responsibility also falls on your line cooks and back-of-house staff who should be making notes of spillage, errors, and rotten food whenever they come across it.
 Teaching your staff to become inventory experts or dedicated mathematicians might be tough, but it's easier if you incorporate an easy-to-use inventory system for your employees.